 Executive MPA: Why PSU?

 Our students are actively engaged in leading change in the public sector today, and tomorrow.
 14 out of 21 students in our last cohort changed jobs or were promoted into new roles.
-Our Executive Coaching is focused on engaging students in goal-oriented conversation about their careers.
+Our Executive Coaching is focused on engaging students in goal-oriented conversations about their careers.

-What can I do with a Masters in Executive MPA?
+What can I do with a Master's in Executive MPA?

-The EMPA Program is designed for busy, ambitious, and forward-looking public and nonprofit professionals who have at least ten years of
+The EMPA program is designed for busy, ambitious, and forward-looking public and nonprofit professionals who have at least ten years of

 significant work experience.
 The program prepares individuals for advanced leadership, with an assumption that they have already "earned